- Apply today

 Doctor of Philosophy

-Construction Engineering and Management, Environmental Engineering, Structural Engineering and Structural Mechanics, Transportation Engineering and Materials
+Construction Engineering, Environmental and Water Resources Engineering, Structural Engineering and Structural Mechanics, Transportation Engineering and Materials

 The master of science and doctor of philosophy degree programs are designed to provide graduate students with both broad fundamental knowledge and up-to-date information on current and emerging technologies.
 Students may enroll on either a full-time or part-time basis.
 Doctoral students and research-oriented master’s students (e.g., Plan A: thesis option) engage in research activities under the close supervision of their advisers, gradually learning to become independent researchers.
 Their projects are often supported by government and industry grants.
 Courses and research projects make significant use of the department’s extensive laboratory and computational facilities.
 Graduates find employment in industry, government, academia and research laboratories.